cristianmtr/rolltables/README.md

 - subtable rolls
 - custom ranges in tables

+## TODOs

+- * tables subrolls.
+I want to roll all the tables under a category
+- fix not being able to have subrolls in separate file

 ## Collaboration & feedback

 Please submit any ideas & feedback you might have as a github issue [here](https://github.com/cristianmtr/rpg_tables/issues/new)